Megan Gaffney: Fifteens

+Gaffney retired from international rugby after the delayed 2021 Rugby World Cup in New Zealand.

+Sevens

+In 2012, she was selected to play for the Great Britain women's sevens team at the World Student Games 7s in Brive in July 2012.

 Gaffney played in all four tournaments during the debut Scotland Women 7s season in 2012, scoring a try against France in Amsterdam, three tries at Rugby Rocks London, two tries at the FIRA-AER European qualifier in Ghent and two tries at the FIRA WRWC qualifier in Moscow.
 In the FIRA Grand Prix Series in 2013, she scored against Italy (Brive) and Germany (Marbella).

-She was selected to play for the GB team at the World Student Games 7s in Brive in July 2012.
-She scored a try against Romania in the Europe Women’s Sevens Trophy 2017, helping the team to victory in the overall championship.
+In 2016, she was included in the initial Great Britain Olympic training squad for Rio 2016.
+In 2017, she scored a try against Romania in the Europe Women’s Sevens Trophy, helping the team to victory in the overall championship.